-Colorado heat pump incentives: Federal credit ending, but local rebates remain in 2025
+Colorado heat pump incentives: State rebates and credits available in 2026

-Heat pumps already cut energy bills—Colorado incentives make them an even better deal in 2025.
+Heat pumps already cut energy bills—Colorado incentives make them an even better deal.

 Edited by: Emily Walker